-osta Rica's economic freedom score is 67.7, making its economy the 37th freest in the 2024 Index of Economic Freedom.
-Its rating has increased by 1.2 points from last year, and Costa Rica is ranked 6th out of 32 countries in the Americas region.
+osta Rica's economic freedom score is 68.6, making its economy the 41st freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 0.9 point from last year, and Costa Rica is ranked 7th out of 32 countries in the Americas region.
 The country's economic freedom score is higher than the world and regional averages.
-Costa Rica's economy is considered "moderately free" according to the 2024 Index.
+Costa Rica's economy is considered "moderately free" according to the 2025 Index.

-All four pillars of economic freedom are relatively well maintained in Costa Rica, although the rule of law shows signs of vulnerability.
+All four pillars of economic freedom are relatively well maintained in Costa Rica, although the rule of law shows some signs of vulnerability.
 The court system is inefficient, and enforcement of property rights can be weak.
-Progress in enhancing the effectiveness of government has been uneven, with inefficient government bureaucracy undermining dynamic entrepreneurial activity.
+Progress in enhancing the effectiveness of government has been uneven, and inefficient bureaucracy discourages dynamic entrepreneurial activity.
 Although licensing requirements have been reduced, procedures for launching a business remain time-consuming.
-The trade regime is open, but non-tariff barriers still undercut more vibrant economic expansion.
+The trade regime is open, but nontariff barriers still undercut more vibrant economic expansion.